EXCervantes/social-network-api/README.md

 ## Credits

-Referenced for examples of include with attributes in Sequelize.
+Referenced for how to cascade delete the user's thoughts from the database in MongoDB.

-"_node.js - How to use an include with attributes with sequelize? - Stack Overflow_".
-(2018, April 25).
+"_node.js - MongoDB Delete all documents that created by user when deleting user - Stack Overflow_".
+(2018, June 12).
 Stack Overflow.
-Retrieved June 26, 2024, from https://stackoverflow.com/questions/21883484/how-to-use-an-include-with-attributes-with-sequelize
+Retrieved August 3, 2024, from https://stackoverflow.com/questions/50814052/mongodb-delete-all-documents-that-created-by-user-when-deleting-user

 ## License